apache/zeppelin/docs/install/install.md

 # Quick Start
 Welcome to your first trial to explore Apache Zeppelin!
-This page will help you to get started with Apache Zeppelin.
-Here is the list of this page.
+This page will help you to get started and here is the list of topics covered.

 * [Installation](#installation)
   * [Downloading Binary Package](#downloading-binary-package)